-A long lived slow growing evergreen tree, olives have attractive silver grey foliage and a gnarled grey trunk with age.
-Small white flowers are on show during spring, followed by green fruit which ripens to black in autumn.
+Olive 'Picholine' is a long lived and slow growing evergreen tree that has attractive silver-grey foliage and a gnarled grey trunk with age.
+Small white flowers are on show during spring followed by green fruit which ripens to black in autumn.
 ‘Picholine’ is a French olive best known as a cocktail olive, though it is also used to make olive oil.

 Olives require a full sun position and are tolerant of a wide range of soil conditions including poor and rocky soils.
-Whilst drought tolerant, to ensure maximum fruit yield, it is important to water well during flower and fruit production, especially if growing in containers.
+Whilst drought tolerant, to ensure maximum fruit yield it is important to water well during flower and fruit production especially if growing in containers.
 Fertilise in autumn and spring.
+Early start to bearing with high yields and ripens mid-season.
 Originating from France, this variety produces green olives that are crisp and crunchy, with a nutty flavour.
 Ripens mid/late season.
 Cold tolerant.

 A symbol of peace and happiness the olive tree has been grown for centuries for its fruit, oil and timber.
 Olives are a perfect choice for Mediterranean, Coastal and low water gardens.
 They are suitable for windbreaks, screens, topiary or as a specimen tree.
 Pair with other plants from our Aussie Mediterranean range such as Laurus ‘Flavour Master’ and Westringia ‘Jervis Gem’.